Introduction of Taiji

 Taiji inside gong is the abundance of internal qi, the powerful Dantian qi, the integral power of internal, the relaxed and strong power.
 It can be also called inside life force.
 Taiji inside gong also points to the methods used to get these effects.
 It emphasizes to increase Dantian qi, integrate body qi and mind.The key of Taiji gong is to relax the waist.

 - The effect of the relaxation of waist:

 1. Make the whole body qi tightly merge together.

-3. The power can be send out from the waist to all the points of the body, and gradually make the whole body to form a big Dantian.
+3. The power can be sent out from the waist to all the points of the body, and gradually make the whole body to form a big Dantian.

-4. If the waist be relaxed to a certain level, the qi between upper body and lower body will flow better.
-It can bring the whole body’s qi, include five organs’ qi in balance.
-If someone’s qi is very abundant, but the emotion can’t be controlled well, it’s very dangerous.
-Strong emotion can rasie inside qi too much, even to that extent that has an impact on heart and bring trouble to blood vessels in brains.
-But relaxing waist can help practitioners adjust emotion and balance inside qi produced by emotion.
+4. If the waist can be relaxed to a certain level, the qi between upper body and lower body will flow better.
+It can bring the whole body’s qi, including five organs’ qi in balance.
+If someone’s qi is very abundant, but the emotions can’t be controlled well, it’s very dangerous.
+Strong emotions can raise inside qi too much, even to the extent that it has an impact on the heart and brings trouble to blood vessels in the brains.
+But relaxing waist can help practitioners adjust the emotions and balance inside qi produced by emotions.